Ways to enhance Active Listening

-- Pay full attention: You must pay proper attention and listen with the objective to identify, select and interpret information and meaning.
+You must pay proper attention and listen with the objective to identify, select, and interpret information and meaning.
 To show that you are following, indicate agreement or disagreement through your body language.
-Make eye contact, nod your head, or show appropriate body gesture.
+Make eye contact, nod your head, or show appropriate body gestures.

-- Being empathetic: An empathetic person is someone who can share another person’s feelings by putting themselves in someone else’s place.
+An empathetic person is someone who can share another person’s feelings by putting themselves in someone else’s place.
 It involves connecting with the speaker.
-It means seeking common ground with the speaker on attitudes, feeling, and emotions.
-Be positive, considerate and courteous.
+It means seeking common ground with the speaker on attitudes, feelings, and emotions.
+Be positive, considerate, and courteous.
 It is not enough to listen to what the speaker says.
 It is also equally important to pay attention to what is not said.
-Keep away from arguments and focus on problem solving.
+Keep away from arguments and focus on problem-solving.